cairnswm/gapi/README.md

 Note select can also be set to false to prevent selecting of records (eg a monitoring end point where the systems should only be able to create new records)

-Using the API to fetch Database
+Using the API to interact with the Database

 ```HTTP
 GET http://<server>/<project>/api.php/<tablename> <== Returns all records in table